-The Indigenization Speaker Series is a JIBC initiative to build knowledge and create a greater understanding of Aboriginal culture, history and issues in Canada.
+The Office of Indigenization Speaker Series is a JIBC initiative to build knowledge and create a greater understanding of Indigenous culture, history and issues in Canada.

-The series is hosted at the New Westminster Campus over lunchtime, on an annual basis from September to April as speakers are available.
+The series is hosted at the New Westminster Campus in the JIBC theatre as speakers are available.
 All sessions are open to members of the public.

 Dr. Evan Adams

 As Deputy Provincial Medical Officer, Dr. Adams has responsibility for sharing knowledge on his current role to improve and monitor the health of the province’s native people, who have higher rates of infant mortality, hospitalization, diabetes and deaths related to AIDS, alcohol and drugs.
 He works with the new First Nations Health Authority that is taking over programs previously delivered by Health Canada and the provincial government.